//UNDER CONSTRUCTION//

 There will also be times when you make a beat and think it sucks, but others think it’s amazing.

-I can specifically remember this happening with one that I completely forgot about.
+I can specifically remember this happening with a beat that I completely forgot about.

 I sent a bunch of tracks to my friend Eric Lake (whom I met at my old job) and he (as well as his friends) used quite a few of them.